Living rural in the city is great – you can do it, too.

 The pickle barrel rain barrel bought from the Eco-Quartier for less than $50, since replaced with a fancy Home Depot version.

 Which brings me to say: Squirrels don’t care about your plants, they’re going for the disturbed soil.
 Wherever they see fresh dug soil, they have to investigate: “There’s a nut in there, I just know it!”
 So try to plant your seedlings after they’ve gotten “big enough to defend themselves,” and cover up the soil with mulch.
-Replant them if they get lifted out in search for food.
+Replant them if they get plucked out in search for food.
 Once the delicate things are hardy, you’ll need the net to stave off the squirrels going for your fruits.
 Though the next point is critical about that:

 8. Put out a water dish for wildlife.
 Fruits growing on a plant are just a convenient Capri-Sun pack of hydration for a passing critter.
 They go for your cucumbers, tomatoes, and other fruits just to have a drink of water.
-Provide them a water bowl, and change it consistently, and they’ll come to know your place as they place to get a drink.
-Be their oasis, not their Veg-Capri-Sun convenience store.
+Provide them a water bowl, and change it consistently, and they’ll come to know your place as the place to get a drink.
+Be their oasis, not their Vegi-Capri-Sun convenience store.

 9. Hang a house for solitary bees, just in case.
 Leave a messy corner in your yard for others, especially for ground-dwelling bees.
 Offer them every form of hospitality, because we’re dependent on them.
 Assume an insect is beneficial first, and then learn to identify and only be deadly towards those that actually cause harm.
 Sugar ants, stinkbugs, wasps, hoverflies, and all kinds of bees, ladybugs, spiders, centipedes, or sowbugs—all have a part in our great chain of biodiversity.